Skip to content

 print(df.head())

-Output is a pandas DataFrame with one row per settlement date in [from_date, to_date].
+Output is a pandas DataFrame with one row per local-standard-time day in [from_date, to_date].
 Columns include:

 date, station, cli_high_f, cli_low_f, cli_report_type,